-The value of a diamond is determined by it’s weight and quality.
-These elements are often referred to as the “4C’s”.
-The 4 C’s are the diamond’s Clarity, Colour, Cut and Carat Weight.
-These elements combined determine the value and cost of a diamond.
-In addition to the 4 C's, there are many other factors that affect the price of diamonds.
-A good diamond education is essential.It will help you to understand why a diamond costs what it costs.
+A diamond's worth is determined by its weight and quality.
+These elements are commonly known as the "4Cs."
+Clarity, Color, Cut, and Carat Weight are the 4 C's of a diamond.
+These factors impact the value and price of a diamond.
+In addition to the 4 C's, numerous additional factors influence the price of diamonds.
+A solid education in diamonds is required.It will help you comprehend why diamonds cost what they do.